nikolak/RESTool/README.rst

 Firefox profile
 ---------------

-Firefox supports multiple profiles, you can pick (if you have more than one) which profile to use for the other features.
+Firefox supports multiple profiles; you can pick (if you have more than one) which profile to use for the other features.

 Chrome to Firefox
 -----------------

-Copies data from firefox RES settings file into Chrome file.
-Changes to settings are saved when the browser closes so if you make a change be sure to close firefox before using this feature to ensure that all settings are properly transferred.
+Copies data from Firefox RES settings file into Chrome file.
+Changes to settings are saved when the browser closes so if you make a change be sure to close Firefox before using this feature to ensure that all settings are properly transferred.

 Firefox to Chrome